The practical guide to using ChatGPT with Zendesk in 2026

 -

-In contrast, platforms like eesel AI have a more straightforward model.
-Plans start at $239/month (billed annually) and come with a healthy allowance of AI interactions.
-All the main products like AI Agent, Copilot, and AI Triage are included, making it easier to budget without worrying about surprise charges.
+Alternatively, platforms like eesel AI offer a straightforward model that many teams find helpful for budgeting.
+Plans start at $239/month (billed annually) and include a generous allowance of AI interactions, including features like AI Agent, Copilot, and AI Triage.

 The smart way to use a ChatGPT Zendesk integration

 Ready to see what a smarter AI integration can do for your team?
-Try eesel AI for free and you can have it up and running in minutes.
+Try eesel AI for free and see how it works as a powerful addition to your Zendesk setup.

 Frequently asked questions